griffithlab/rnabio.org/_posts/0008-02-01-QA_clustering.md

 #### Plotting

-Lets view our clusters with `DimPlot`.
+Let's view our clusters with `DimPlot`.
 ```R
 jpeg(sprintf("%s/UMAP.jpg",outdir), width = 5, height = 4, units = 'in', res = 150)
 DimPlot(merged, label = TRUE, group.by = 'seurat_clusters_res1.2')
 dev.off()
 ```

-Now, lets color by our samples ot make sure that no sample is clustering by itself -- this would be an indication of batch effects.
-We want similar cells to be clusters together becasue they have similar gene expression.
-We do NOT want our cells to cluster together becasue of technical errors.
+Now, let's color by our samples to make sure that no sample is clustering by itself -- this would be an indication of batch effects.
+We want similar cells to be clustered together because they have similar gene expression.
+We do NOT want our cells to cluster together because of technical errors.
 ```R
 # UMAP by sample
 jpeg(sprintf("%s/UMAP_orig.ident.jpg",outdir), width = 5, height = 4, units = 'in', res = 150)